Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Introduction

-To address this research question, we focus our investigation on the pseudonymous artist \textbf{Pak}, whose practice epitomizes protocol art's aspirations by turning smart contracts into both medium and message.
-Active since 2020, Pak pioneered open-edition drops (e.g., \emph{The Fungible} (2021)), dynamic NFTs that self-combine (e.g., \emph{Merge} (2021)), and soul-bound tokens \cite{Ohlhaver2022Decentralized} that impose protest (e.g., \emph{Censored} (2022)), extending most recently to the tokenized absence of \emph{\#404} (2023).
-Each work demonstrates how participation through smart contracts can deliver poetic meaning: collectors are not merely owners but co-authors who experience the artwork through its evolving mechanics—whether fusion, auto-merging mass, or hidden blacklists.
-This participatory design transforms algorithmic logic into social reflection and has generated outsized cultural and economic impact; notably, \emph{Merge} realized \$91.8 million in primary sales, then heralded as "the largest art sale by a living creator" \cite{BlockPAKs}.
-By embedding metaphors directly in code while enlisting thousands of participants, Pak offers a uniquely fertile corpus for examining the intertwined dynamics of protocol mechanics, collective engagement, and conceptual intent within emerging protocol art.
+We address this gap through an annotated portfolio analysis \cite{Gaver2012Annotated, Culen2020Strategies} of the pseudonymous artist \textbf{Pak}\footnote{\url{https://x.com/muratpak}}, who is widely credited with establishing protocol art's foundational vocabulary.
+Our focus on a single artist is methodologically purposive rather than a sampling limitation: in emerging fields, paradigmatic cases---exemplars that establish the conventions and possibilities of a new form---merit intensive single-case analysis.
+Just as Duchamp's readymades warranted deep study to understand conceptual art's foundations, or as John Cage's compositions required close analysis to theorize indeterminacy in music, Pak's protocol artworks represent the paradigmatic instantiation of smart-contract-as-medium practice.
+Pak did not merely participate in protocol art---Pak effectively \emph{invented} its vocabulary: open-edition time-scarcity (\emph{X}, 2020), deflationary merging mechanics (\emph{Merge}, 2021), burn-to-mint economies (\emph{burn.art}, 2021), soul-bound protest tokens (\emph{Censored}, 2022) \cite{Ohlhaver2022Decentralized}, and tokenized absence (\emph{Not Found}, 2023).
+These mechanisms have since been widely imitated across thousands of NFT projects but never surpassed in conceptual sophistication.
+Each work demonstrates how participatory on-chain interaction can deliver poetic meaning: collectors are not merely purchasers but co-authors who experience the artwork through its evolving mechanics---whether through token fusion, auto-merging mass, or hidden messages revealed only under certain conditions.
+This participatory design transforms algorithmic logic into a collective movement that prompts social reflection and generates significant cultural and economic impact.
+Notably, \emph{Merge} realized \$91.8 million in primary sales in December 2021, heralded at the time as \textit{``the largest-ever public sale of an artwork by a living artist''} \cite{BlockPAKs, Thomas2021Pak}.
+By embedding metaphors directly in code while enlisting thousands of participants, Pak's oeuvre offers a fertile---and uniquely well-documented---corpus for examining the intertwined dynamics of protocol mechanics, collective engagement, and conceptual intent.

-Using a qualitative grounded-theory approach, this study dissects Pak’s protocol artworks to theorise the behaviours they spark and delivers two key contributions.
-First, it presents a comparative matrix that evaluates Pak’s signature pieces through seven analytic lenses—concept, system-mechanism dynamics, participatory interaction, artist control, emergent behaviour, poetic meaning, and key statistics.
-Second, by rooting its analysis in the concrete mechanics of Pak’s oeuvre, the paper distils the emergent characteristics of protocol art, advances a clearer genre definition, maps its potential as an independent artistic movement, and outlines design implications for future creators.